MohammedAljahdali/FootballFieldReservation/README.md

 # Football Field Reservation Website
-This a Project for the COCS308 Programming Lap. \n Website Features:
+This a Project for the COCS308 Programming Lap.

+Website Features:
 - Two types of users Admin and Normal Users.
 - Admin can login.